s5k6/semaphore/sem/doc/sem.markdown

     for i in ${prefix}*; do sem /${i#${prefix}} -u -v; done;

+## Notes on Signals

+Pressing C-c sends SIGTERM to `sem`.
+However, you probably don't want to terminate `sem` itself, but rather its child, and have `sem` post a semaphore as soon as the child dies.

+To this end, iff there is a child process, `sem` ignores the signals

+    SIGHUP, SIGINT

+and forwards the signals

+    SIGQUIT, SIGTERM, SIGUSR1, SIGUSR2,
+    SIGCONT, SIGTSTP, SIGTTIN, SIGTTOU

+to the child.
+Signal handlers are installed only if there is a command to be run.

 ## Notes on Exit Codes

 If `sem` runs a command in the foreground, it tries to exit with the